Sklar Brothers: Cheap Seats

 From 2004 to 2006, Randy and Jason appeared on Cheap Seats, on which they played fictitious ESPN research assistants who end up hosting a comedy show as they comment on odd and notable sporting events from ESPN's extensive library.

 Cheap Seats borrowed its format from Mystery Science Theater 3000.
-The cast of MST3K apparently were pleased with the show and afforded it a high honor - they appeared in the second season opener in their normal silhouette format, making fun of the Sklars' host show bits.
-So far it is the only time Michael J. Nelson, Bill Corbett and Kevin Murphy have appeared as their MST3K characters Mike Nelson, Crow T. Robot and Tom Servo, respectively, since MST3K was cancelled.

 Web series

 The brothers co-wrote with Nick Kroll the web series Layers, directed by Michael Blieden, on which they played twin publicists Larry and Terry Bridge.
 Their web series Back on Topps was produced by Vuguru, the online production company of Michael Eisner.
 It won two Streamy Awards.

 In 2010, the online network Crackle released Held Up, an original series written by the brothers and starring Kaitlin Olson of It's Always Sunny in Philadelphia.
 Held Up tells the story of a bored bank teller's life-changing experience when two teams of bumbling bank robbers hold up his branch.
 They also started hosting a weekly Earwolf podcast series called Sklarbro Country in 2010.